-Uses of cash.
+- Uses of cash.
 This is every expense your business may incur, including payroll, payments to vendors, utilities, rent, loan payments, etc.

-Wayne Enterprises, Inc.
+Hana Enterprises, Inc.

 Cash Flow Projection

-January to March 2020
+January to March 2022

-Again, you can download your copy of the cash flow forecasting sheet here.
+When you’re ready to get started, download your copy of the cash flow forecasting sheet here.